kewisch/pyamo/README.md

   -l LIMIT, --limit LIMIT
-                        number of versions to download -d, --diff            shortcut for -v previous -v latest -v VERSION, --version VERSION
+                        number of versions to download -d, --diff            shortcut for -v previous -v latest -p, --profile         create a profile for each add-on version -r, --run             run the application in addition to creating a profile --binary BINARY       path to the binary to run, e.g. Firefox -v VERSION, --version VERSION
                         pull a specific version
 ```